-If you are interested in public engagement activities email Sophia Wilkinson to find out how you can get involved.
-The Medical Sciences Division researchers' toolkit includes a range of public engagement resources.
+If you are interested in public engagement activities, or involving the public in research, please email Sophia Wilkinson.
+The Medical Sciences Division researchers' toolkit includes a range of public engagement resources, including available training.

 WHAT IS PUBLIC ENGAGEMENT?